ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 # Step 2: Define your main function and your relevant variables.

-Define your function, add variables and call the function at the bottom of your program.
+Define your function, add variables (use *let* within functions if possible) and call the function at the bottom of your program.

 ``` javascript